NathanFree/Real-ESRGAN-Easymode/README.md

 This script (`upscale_runner.sh`) is a thin wrapper around [Real-ESRGAN](https://github.com/xinntao/Real-ESRGAN) and can be used to upscale images.

+To use:
+1. Add the images you want to upscale to the `inputs` folder.
+2. remove my sample images from the inputs folder (unless you just want to test it for yourself with my input image)
-To use, simply run `./upscale_runner.sh` in a terminal window.
+3. run `./upscale_runner.sh` in a terminal window.
 This will run the Python script on all images in the inputs directory and save the outputs in the outputs directory.

 **Note**: This wrapper is CPU only and therefore relatively slow.
 If you have an Nvidia-enabled GPU, it may use GPU by default (not tested).
-However, Real-ESRGAN has its own standalone wrapper which is more dynamic and natively has GPU support for all major GPU manufacturers.
+However, Real-ESRGAN has its own standalone wrapper which is more dynamic (albiet less user-friendly) and natively has GPU support for all major GPU manufacturers.
 If you've made it here, you might want to use their wrapper instead.
 Instructions below on how to do that

 ## Real-ESRGAN Wrapper
 Here are the instructions on how to use the Real-ESRGAN wrapper instead of this limited one: